-- Developing a language and communication access policy and plan, - Adopting an ambassador program to create conduits between decision-making councils and communities, and - Increasing representation of people with family caregiving experience on decision-making bodies.
+- Developing a language and communication access policy and plan, - Adopting an ambassador program to create conduits between decision-making councils and communities, and - Increasing representation of people with lived experience on decision-making bodies.

-Charting the LifeCourse, developed by Missouri Family to Family, provides guidance on delivering services for people with I/DD in ways that respect their cultural and personal preferences and needs.
+Charting the LifeCourse, developed by Missouri Family to Family, provides guidance on delivering services for of people with ID/DD in ways that respects their cultural and personal preferences and needs.

 California's Master Plan for Aging was developed through a range of stakeholder engagement initiatives including surveys, community events, webinars, legislative roundtables, and the creation of three advisory bodies comprised of subject matter experts, providers, and the public.

-Those states that do not yet have in place a deliberative body specifically charged with considering the needs of caregivers, may want to consider establishing one (with caregiver representation, of course) to ensure that caregivers have a voice in planning and policymaking regarding services and supports.
-To increase contacts with groups that do not typically receive caregiver services, state and local entities are encouraged to ensure that planning efforts specifically include actions that support people who experience multiple forms of discrimination and who may face additional barriers because of disability status, race, ethnicity, sex, sexual orientation, and national origin (including limited English proficiency).
+Those states that do not yet have in place a deliberative body specifically charged with considering the needs of caregivers, including those from underserved communities, may want to consider establishing one (with caregiver representation, of course) to ensure that caregivers have a voice in planning and policymaking regarding services and supports.
+To increase equity and inclusion of underserved groups, state and local entities are encouraged to ensure that planning efforts specifically include actions that support people who experience multiple forms of discrimination and who may face additional barriers because of disability status, race, ethnicity, gender, gender identity, sexual orientation, and national origin (including limited English proficiency).

 To reduce redundancy, state and local caregiver-related planning initiatives should be aligned with the Strategy.
-That means using consistent definitions of caregivers as described under Outcome 5.1, adopting the broadest possible definition of "family caregiving" across all external messaging (e.g., related to education, health, social services, child welfare, legal, financial), and developing state and community playbooks that support the Strategy.
+That means using consistent definitions of caregivers as described under Outcome 5.1, adopting the broadest possible definition of "family caregiving" across all external messaging (e.g., related to education health, social services, child welfare, legal, financial), and developing state and community playbooks that support the Strategy.